mathesar-foundation/mathesar/mathesar_ui/README.md

 # Mathesar UI

 This directory contains the frontend code for Mathesar.
-However, part of the frontend setup is based on prerendered json which is done through django templates.
+However, part of the frontend setup is based on pre-rendered json which is done through django templates.
 We use Svelte as the frontend library, Scss for styling, and Vite for dev tooling.

 ## Development setup